JUA96/Joe-Portfolio/README.md

 - Using Clustering Analysis I succesfully predicted which price segment a borough would fit into based on the type of venues that were in it.

-The project is here: https://github.com/JUA96/Capstone-Project-Geospatial-Analysis
+The project is here: [London Geospatial](https://github.com/JUA96/Capstone-Project-Geospatial-Analysis)

 Software used: